lanice/hyrise/docs/queryexecution/json_queries.rst

 The edges of the flow graph may describe any non-circular graph with the restriction that any vertice may have multiple inputs, but only a single output.

 With this particular JSON Query, Hyrise Server would perform three Database Operations.
 First on the "Edge" ["0","1"] a table is being loaded into the database from file (operator: "0").
 A SimpleTableScan is then being performed on that table (operator: "1"), giving predicates for the selection in prefix notation.
 The example above would translate to: (company_id > 2) OR (company_name = "Microsoft").
-See :ref:`simpletablescan` for more details on the SimpleTableScan operation.
+See :ref:`simpleTableScan` for more details on the SimpleTableScan operation.

 A detailed Overview of all available Database operators and their respective JSON notation can be found at :ref:`jsonplanops`.